rcbao/cs-6501-llm-stem-tutor/README.md

 # GenAI STEM Tutor

-A simple STEM tutor chatbot designed for elementary school students (e.g., 5th graders).

-## Screenshots

 <p align="center">
   <img src="https://github.com/user-attachments/assets/5868d93b-716c-4733-9478-2b8931f23e44" width="48%" />
   <img src="https://github.com/user-attachments/assets/bf3f5200-2e67-445d-8770-ff9499ff8ff6" width="48%" />
 </p>

----
+A simple STEM tutor chatbot for grade-school students.

+This is project for UVA's [CS 6501: Natural langauge Processing](https://yangfengji.net/uva-nlp-grad/).
+It is made by Maria Cardei, Michael Cardei, and Robert Bao.

+## Main Components
+- **Frontend**: Made with React and styled using Tailwind CSS
+- **Backend**: Built with Django REST API, and integrated with the OpenAI API for generating LLM responses
+- **LLM and RAG**: Used [LlamaIndex](https://llamaindex.ai/) to implement RAG, which helps the LLM (GPT-4o) generate accurate and relevant answers

+## RAG vector store

-**Optionally, the chatbot can ground its responses on a collection of grade-school level science teaching materials.** Below are screenshots of the bot answering an environmental science question using facts from an article in its RAG (Retrieval-Augmented Generation) vector store.
+Optionally, the chatbot grounds its responses on a collection of grade-school level science teaching materials.

+Below are screenshots of the bot answering an environmental science question using facts from an article in the RAG store.
+The context window of the bot shows the original passage from the article used to generate its response.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/647f657f-1d4a-4ad3-885a-30175b8eeb58" width="48%" />
   <img src="https://github.com/user-attachments/assets/ad416fab-c7bd-4417-bf89-5cde296670cf" width="48%" />
 </p>

-## Main Components
-a
-- **Frontend**: Built with React and styled using Tailwind CSS
-- **Backend**: Developed with Django REST API; integrated with the OpenAI API for generating LLM responses
-- **LLM Integration**: Used LlamaIndex to implement RAG, which helps to LLM to generate more accurate and relevant answers to student questions

 ## Requirements